cosinekitty/astronomy/source/csharp/README.md

 <a name="ElongationInfo"></a>
 ## `struct ElongationInfo`

+**Contains information about the visibility of a celestial body at a given date and time.
+See #Elongation for more detailed information about the members of this structure.
+See also #SearchMaxElongation for how to search for maximum elongation events.**

 | Type | Name | Description |
 | --- | --- | --- |
 | [`AstroTime`](#AstroTime) | `time` | The date and time of the observation. |